roytang/blog/content/posts/2008/05/regionals-2008.md

 <!--more-->

 I figured the Riftsweepers, Jagged-Scar and Hexhunters main gave me good game against the consensus best deck of the format (Faeries), and the relatively large size of my men, plus Finks and Primal Command in the board meant I would have favorable odds against other aggro.
 Control decks with Wrath of God will probably be either a coin flip or an uphill battle, although the Treetops will help.
-I hoped I wouldn&#8217;t meet any Reveillark or Wrath-based decks.
+I hoped I wouldn&'t meet any Reveillark or Wrath-based decks.

 **